Are you interested in teaching for The Falmouth Institute? Click here for more information.

 Levi was raised in California's Central San Joaquin Valley, just outside the Santa Rosa Rancheria.
 He grew up with Native American children and saw firsthand the troubles and desperate poverty of his classmates and neighbors before self-governance and financial independence.
 After growing up and moving to the Central Coast, Levi acquired his degree in Psychology and became a successful business manager and corporate trainer.
 He returned to the Central Valley and began working with his local tribal organization as an HR Trainer and Leadership Counselor for the tribe's hospitality operations.
 Levi continues to work with corporations and tribal entities as a trainer and consultant and also works as a junior college adjunct faculty member teaching a wide array of business and general education classes while he pursues his Master's degree in Public Administration.

 Patina Park is Cheyenne River Sioux and an attorney.
-She has over 12 years of legal experience working with the community: as a law clerk to a judge specializing in ICWA cases; in direct representation of Native American families involved in child custody issues; as an appellate court justice for the Prairie Island Indian Community of Minnesota; and now in policy development and training.
+She has over 13 years of legal experience working with the Native American community: as a law clerk to a judge specializing in ICWA cases; in direct representation of Native American families involved in child custody issues; as an appellate court justice for the Prairie Island Indian Community of Minnesota; and in policy development and training.
+Ms. Park most recently served as the Executive Director for the Division of Indian Work before being hired to serve as Interim Executive Director at the Minnesota Indian Women's Resource Center.

 Ms. Park has developed Indian Child Welfare curriculums and has significant experience leading advanced ICWA trainings.
 She has trained tribal and state attorneys, judges, law clerks, social workers, guardians ad litem, community members and service providers.
 Ms. Park has also taught Children & the Law, Family law, Federal Indian Law, and Ethics.
 In addition to being admitted to practice law in Minnesota, as well as several tribal courts, she served and is a board member of the Minnesota Indian Women’s Resource Center.
 Ms. Park is a graduate of Hamline University School of Law and received her undergraduate degree from Arizona State University.